agoose77/phd-thesis/content/2400-texat-tpc.md

 (content:get-architecture)=
 ### GET Architecture
-TexAT uses the General Electronics for TPCs (GET) system for readout of the detectors.{cite:ps}`pollacco_get_2018` GET comprises of a heirarchy of electronic components, starting at the lowest level with the AGET (Asic for GET) chip to amplify, shape, and store the signals from each detector (see {numref}`get-schematic`).
+TexAT uses the General Electronics for TPCs (GET) system for readout of the detectors {cite:ps}`pollacco_get_2018`.
+GET comprises of a heirarchy of electronic components, starting at the lowest level with the AGET (Asic for GET) chip to amplify, shape, and store the signals from each detector (see {numref}`get-schematic`).

 +++